 EDL 764 Advanced Accounting and Computer Application in Educational Administration, 3 cr.

 EDL 766 Human Resource Administration and Risk Management, 3 cr.

 EDL 794 School Business Administrator Practicum, 2 cr.

-The Master of Art in Education (MAE) degree in educational leadership requires a minimum of 32 semester credits (23 or more in educational leadership from Marian University).
+The Educational Leadership program requires a minimum of 32 credits (23 or more in educational leadership from Marian University).
 The student may earn certification in PK-12 administration after completing the degree program.

 - Completion of the required coursework or its equivalent with a minimum GPA of 3.00 (on a 4.00 scale).
 Grades below C (2.00) are not counted toward meeting degree requirements;